ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 ### Alternative text

-* Alternative text is required for all informative images and succinctly describes the main content and function of the image.
+* Alternative text is required for all informative images and should succinctly describe the main content and function of the image.

 * The length of the alternative text should be no more than 100 characters.